veeto

 Summary

-Senator Umberg's legislation establishes new oversight requirements for California's alcohol and drug treatment facilities while creating specific timelines for investigating unlicensed operations.
-The bill requires the Department of Public Health to initiate investigations of alleged unlicensed facilities within 10 days of receiving complaints and complete them within 60 days, unless additional agency assistance or resources are needed.
+Senator Umberg's alcohol and drug treatment facility oversight legislation establishes new timelines for investigating unlicensed operations while expanding financial monitoring requirements for licensed providers.
+The Department of Public Health must now initiate investigations of unlicensed facility complaints within 10 days and complete them within 60 days, unless additional agency assistance or resources are needed.

 40% progression